CogStack/cogstack-platform-toolkit/docs/observability/get-started/quickstart.md

     job: probe-my-own-site
 ```

-The change should get applied automatically, but if you dont want to wait then run
+Note to be careful of the indentation in yml, this target must be at the same depth as the existing contents.

+2. Restart the containers with:
 ```
 docker compose restart
 ```

 Now refresh the grafana dashboard, and you can see the availability of google.com, it's probably 100%!

 ## Next steps
 This is the end of this quickstart tutorial, that enables probing availability of endpoints.

 For the next steps we can:

 - Productionise our deployment to enable further features
-- Enable *Telemetry* like VM memory usage, and Elasticsearch index size, by running Exporters
+- Configure *Telemetry* like VM memory usage, and Elasticsearch index size, by running Exporters
 - Enable *Alerting* based on our availability and a defined Service Level Objective (SLO)
+- Setup further *Probing* of our running services to get availability metrics
 - Look further into the available dashboards
 - Fully customize the stack with our own dashboards, recording rules and metrics